Technica-Corporation/ipls_anomaly_detection/README.md

      >
      > This will signal that the Bootstrapper is properly running and waiting for Peers to join

-3. From ipls_anomaly_detection, navigate to demo_generator on the Peer Devices
+3. From ipls_anomaly_detection, navigate to data_generator on the Peer Devices

    ```bash
    sh mqtt.sh